denissb/denissb.github.io/cv.md

   hobbies: |
     I enjoy cooking, working out, DJ'ing with my friend and playing video games.
 I am a bit of a foodie and never say no to a good beer or coffee.
+    Sometimes I can be found coding on a side project with a cup of coffe when I am in a creative mood.
 ---

 I am a person that writes stuff.